Taxation & Accounting Principles for Lawyers

 Advanced Legal Research

 Instruction in a broad range of legal research materials and advanced research methods.
-This course is intended as a practical skills course that expands beyond the scope of LARC 2, the first-year research course.
+This course is intended as a practical skills course that expands beyond the scope of LARC: Introduction to Legal Writing, the first-year research course.
 Sources covered include a number of practice materials, electronic databases, and World Wide Web resources.
 The course also covers several specialized areas of research, including federal tax, business and commercial law, securities law, estates and trusts, family law, intellectual property, criminal law and procedure, and foreign and international law.

 A study of antitrust law and policy applied to various business settings, including contracts in restraint of trade, restrictive agreements involving price-fixing and limitations on resale, trade boycotts, product tying and exclusive dealing arrangements, trade association activities, monopolies and oligopolies, mergers of separate business entities, and price discrimination.

-A study of liquidation and debt adjustment under the Bankruptcy Code, including forms of relief, eligibility for relief, commencement and administration of cases, the bankruptcy estate, powers of the trustee (including executory contracts), treatment of secured and unsecured claims, and discharge.
-Bankruptcy jurisdiction is also covered.
+A study of liquidation and reorganization of businesses under the Bankruptcy Code, including forms of relief, eligibility for relief, commencement and administration of cases, the bankruptcy estate, treatment of secured and unsecured claims, use of cash collateral, avoidance actions, excutory contracts and the plan confirmation process.

 Business & State Issues in Environmental Law